7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 - What services are running?
 	- What is running at high privileges?
 		- Should system or root be running that service?
+		- What is the file system tree surrounding the execution path?
+		- What dlls is it using?
+			- What is the file system tree surrounding a targetable dll

 - In-House Applications
 - In-House Scripting
 	1. Hardcoded Credentials

+Persistence
+- Scope?

 - Have you cleaned up?